platformsh/platformsh-docs/src/configuration/routes.md

 ## Configuring routes on the management console

-Routes can also be configured using the web console in the [routes section](/administration/web/configure-environment.html#routes) of the environment settings.
-If you have edited the routes via the console, you will have to `git pull` the updated `.platform/routes.yaml` file from us.
+Routes can also be configured using the management console in the [routes section](/administration/web/configure-environment.html#routes) of the environment settings.
+If you have edited the routes via the management console, you will have to `git pull` the updated `.platform/routes.yaml` file from us.

 ## CLI Access